dylanaraps/neofetch/Readme.md

 #### Required dependencies:

 -  Bash **4.0+**
-    - For those of you on OS X not wanting to update bash, the script <br \>also works with zsh.
-All you have to do is change the shebang at <br \>the top to `#!/bin/zsh`.
 -  Text formatting, dynamic image size and padding: `tput`
 -  Uptime detection: `procps` or `procps-ng`